 Requests must be signed by using an access key ID and a secret access key.
-We strongly recommend that you do not use your Amazon Web Services account (root) access key ID and secret key for everyday work with KMS.
+We strongly recommend that you do not use your Amazon Web Services account (root) access key ID and secret access key for everyday work with KMS.
 Instead, use the access key ID and secret access key for an IAM user.
 You can also use the Amazon Web Services Security Token Service to generate temporary security credentials that you can use to sign requests.

 All KMS operations require Signature Version 4 .

 KMS supports CloudTrail, a service that logs Amazon Web Services API calls and related events for your Amazon Web Services account and delivers them to an Amazon S3 bucket that you specify.
 By using the information collected by CloudTrail, you can determine what requests were made to KMS, who made the request, when it was made, and so on.
 To learn more about CloudTrail, including how to turn it on and find your log files, see the CloudTrail User Guide .

 For more information about credentials and request signing, see the following:

 Amazon Web Services Security Credentials - This topic provides general information about the types of credentials used to access Amazon Web Services.

 Temporary Security Credentials - This section of the IAM User Guide describes how to create and use temporary security credentials.